Configuring Connections to Docker

 Connecting to Private Cloud Registry

-TeamCity supports the Azure container registry storing Docker images.
+TeamCity supports the Azure container registry storing Docker and traditional LXC images.
 You can authenticate using the Service principal (the principal ID and password are used as the connection credentials) or Admin account.

 Amazon Elastic Container Registry (AWS ECR) is supported: specify the AWS region and your AWS Security Credentials when configuring the connection.